Hemingways Nairobi | Nairobi

 Cottar's 1920s Camp | Masai Mara

 Step back in time with us at our award-winning, conservation-led, authentic and luxurious tented camp.
-One of only eleven designated Global Ecosphere Retreats in the world, chosen for our work toward global sustainability and community support.
+One of only twelve designated Global Ecosphere Retreats in the world, chosen for our work toward global sustainability and community support.

 - Images